Food Technology & Hospitality

 - A chance to practise cooking and service skills at school functions.

-- Y10 students are involved with cooking for the Y6 Open Evening as well as looking after Y6 pupils and their parents.
+- Year 10 students are involved with cooking for the Year 6 Open Evening as well as looking after Year 6 pupil’s and their parent’s.

 - They also prepare food and attend the Senior Citizen’s Christmas Party.